- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - What policies do you have in place to ensure that our schools are safe and secure?

 - Every day, ICC administrators and staff use the District-Wide School Safety Plan as a blueprint to ensure that all of our buildings are safe and secure.
-The school district has instituted a number of policies and procedures in order to keep the entire school community safe.
+The school district has instituted a number of policies and procedures in order to keep the entire school community safe, including our district Code of Conduct and various layers of mental health support and social-emotional learning.

 - The school district has a strict single-point of entry visitor process, which requires all visitors to enter the school building through a single primary entrance.
 Once they have been provided access through the first door of the building, they will be screened by school district personnel.
 If it is someone’s first visit to a building, their ID is scanned into our Visitor Management System.
 In subsequent visits, our greeters can type someone’s name into our system, and all their information, including a photograph, will appear.
 Every time someone visits, they are provided with an ID badge that must be visibly worn.
 Our Visitor Management System also ensures that the individual is not on the sex offender registry.
 This system provides district officials and administrators with an up-to-date, comprehensive log of all visitors to the campus.